MarkoMajamaki/Architecture-Demo/README.md

-# Architecture demo for kubernetes ASP.NET project
+# Architecture demo for Kubernetes ASP.NET project

 This is ASP.NET Kubernetes demo for training and learning. **Repo is still under heavy development and some features might not working!**